 Philips Search and Rescue Trust (PSRT) is New Zealand’s largest rescue helicopter trust, operating rescue helicopters throughout the central North Island.

-Available through the emergency 111 call system, our rapid response rescue helicopters bring life-saving equipment, rescue personnel and trauma-trained medics directly to the patient.
+Dispatched through the 111-call system, our rapid response rescue helicopters bring life-saving equipment, rescue personnel and trauma-trained medics directly to the patient.

-Powered by an experienced professional crew of pilots, paramedics, flight nurses and volunteer crewmen, in a life and death situation it is this speed and agility that can make all the difference, with patients able to receive urgent medical treatment while en route to a medical facility.
+Powered by an experienced crew of pilots, paramedics, flight nurses and crewmen, in a life or death situation it is this speed and agility that can make all the difference, with patients able to received urgent treatment while en route to a medical facility.

 Westpac Air Ambulance

 PSRT also operate the nationally recognised Westpac Air Ambulance, an accredited provider of Level 1 and 2 aero-medical transport services.
 Flying bedside to bedside, the highly experienced medical crew can accommodate up to two patients, non-stop, to any location in New Zealand.

 Philips Search and Rescue Trust all began with one single act of compassion.